OleRoel/cpp_neural_network_mnist/README.md

 The original code can be found in the "Code for the Make Your Own Neural Network book" in Tariq Rashid's repository here: https://github.com/makeyourownneuralnetwork/makeyourownneuralnetwork

-The matrix operations for the training are performed with help of the cblas library http://www.netlib.org/blas/

 The MNIST datasets for training and testing the neural network can be found here: https://pjreddie.com/projects/mnist-in-csv/

 The same training is performed with different flavours of the same code.